carloslabra/pa-documentation/tutorial3/uniaxial_compression_test.md

-Standard P4 export files are generated for EDEM for both particle and contact data.
+Standard Particle-Analytics export files are generated for EDEM for both particle and contact data.
 Additional Angular Velocity Queries (X,Y,Z) are included for the Particles data file.
-Files are converted from the standard EDEM .csv to the P4 format using the EDEM-P4 converter as described in Appendix A.
+Files are converted from the standard EDEM .csv to the Particle-Analytics format using the EDEM-Particle-Analytics converter as described in Appendix A.

-Clicking on the CG preferences button (just below P4 symbol) will open the settings toolbox which comprises of 4 sub toolboxes: Main, Input, CG and Input.
+Clicking on the CG preferences button (just below Particle-Analytics symbol) will open the settings toolbox which comprises of 4 sub toolboxes: Main, Input, CG and Input.

 **Input**

-- `PARTICLES FILENAME` : Browse to the destination of the converted P3/P4 files and select.
+- `PARTICLES FILENAME` : Browse to the destination of the converted Particle-Analytics files and select.
 - Process Contacts File option is checked to allow stress calculations
 - `READING TIME STEPS` : A time range of `ALL` is selected with a step frequency of 1.
 - `PARTICLE FILTERS` : Fixed Particle System option is checked.
 Using this option allows the cumulative displacement of particles top be calculated from the initial position of the particles in the analysis.